Buster and Billie: Critical reception

 Roger Ebert, in his three (out of four) star review, wrote, "The movie’s no masterpiece, but it’s an affecting story well told, it observes its teen-age characters with a fine insight, and it almost earns its tragic ending."
 Lawrence Van Gelder of The New York Times stated that the film "is at once an alluring and fiercely disappointing movie that leaves one full of regret for what might have been," its chief flaw being that the characters were "types, observed keenly but unexplained, remote rather than real, remembered, but not revealed."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote that it "crudely imitates 'The Last Picture Show'," adding, "Worse than having an implausible story line, 'Buster and Billie' makes no attempt to justify it.
 I can understand why Buster might leave his steady girl — she's a clothes-conscious drip — but the matchup with the emotionally troubled Billie is never justified, except as a vehicle for wringing our hearts.
 Contributing to the film's failure, and leaving a bad taste in our mouths, is yet another cataclysmic movie conclusion in which various acts of cruelty are performed and people die.
 After wallowing in forced kindness, 'Buster and Billie' concludes with forced horror."
 Variety criticized the ending as "hysterical, synthetic and implausible melodrama which skirts meaningful resolution.
 Even so, Turbeville and Petrie nicely etch social behavior in post-World War II rural America.
 The largely unknown cast performs with beguiling authenticity, and there are many incidental observations that transcend facile nostalgia."
 Charles Champlin of the Los Angeles Times called it "an assemblage of ingredients previously identified as crowd-pleasers" with "little life of its own—almost nothing of that feeling, which for all its craft 'American Graffiti' certainly had, that its creators were looking back at someplace they'd been."
 Gary Arnold of The Washington Post wrote that the film started out as "a pungent and authentic story," but once it turns dark "takes a rather precipitous header, going the way of gratuitously violent exploitation.
 The change in direction is extremely unattractive and ill-advised, and it may ruin the film's initially strong chances of popularity."

-Leonard Maltin gave the film a *1/2 out of **** rating, and said it was a "blubbery account of high school romance in 1948 rural Georgia...[and that it] can't overcome [it's] cliched premise."
+Leonard Maltin gave the film a *1/2 out of **** rating, and said it was a "blubbery account of high school romance in 1948 rural Georgia...[and that it] can't overcome [its] cliched premise."
 Steven Scheuer said, in his three star (out of four) review, that it was "an uneven but perceptive film" and that, in the lead roles, Vincent played his role "with strength and charm" while Goodfellow was "touching as the acquiescent town tramp."